 Instructors play the most important role at Viking and get to work with the best students in the world.

-Your role as an Instructor is far closer to hacking on a living code base than the static teaching you probably got in school.
-You work directly with students through our virtual classroom and use these interactions to iteratively improve the projects, demos, and lessons that support them.
+Your role as an Immersive Program Instructor is far closer to hacking on a living code base than the static teaching you probably got in school.
+You and your team of TAs work directly with students virtually throughout the day and then use these interactions to iteratively improve the projects, demos, and lessons that support them.
 You need to stay on the cutting edge of new technologies to ensure that the students are best prepared for the tools they will be hired to employ.

 The best instructors are highly creative engineers with a passion for teaching, learning, and building.
 This role, which requires excellent communication, offers you a chance to architect processes and materials which will help a significant number of students prepare themselves for the careers they were always meant to have.

 There is a high degree of flexibility and variation involved.
 As an instructor, you own the curriculum and teaching experience.
 Your success is measured by the success of your students after the program finishes so anything that makes their experience and outcomes stronger is worth trying.